-If you have got your dog on holiday with you are are needing some inspiration for things to do, the following is a list of dog friendly attractions.
-It is best to confirm that dogs are still welcome and that it will meet your requirements as some attractions may have areas with restrictions.
+If you have got your dog on holiday with you are needing some inspiration for things to do, the following is a list of dog-friendly attractions.
+It is best to confirm that dogs are still welcome and that they will meet your requirements as some attractions may have areas with restrictions.

 The Donkey Sanctuary